 we toasted to 10 beautiful years together and all of our adventures, especially this one

-And so with our melted marshmallows, melted shoes, 90° heat and now ant-filled tent, we decided to cut our loses and call it a night.
+And so with our melted marshmallows, melted shoes, 90° heat and now ant-filled tent, we decided to cut our losses and call it a night.
 We packed up our camp, drove home, turned on the air conditioning and enjoyed our campfire dinner in the comforts of our apartment.

 So maybe we aren’t cut out for hot weather camping, but it was still the perfect day and a perfect celebration of our anniversary.
 We laughed pretty much all afternoon, we enjoyed the peace and quiet of being out of the city; but most of all, we enjoyed the adventure together.
 There’s no place I’d rather be – sun, melted food, ants and all.